-- 41) We acknowledge our responsibility for the required supplementary information (RSI).
+- 37) Provision, when material, has been made to reduce excess or obsolete inventories to their estimated net realizable value. - 38) Capital assets, including infrastructure and intangible assets, are properly capitalized, reported, and, if applicable, depreciated/amortized.
+Any known impairments have been recorded and disclosed. - 39) Tax-exempt bonds issued have retained their tax-exempt status. - 40) We have appropriately disclosed the Village of Ashwaubenon's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available and have determined that net position were properly recognized under the policy.
+We have also disclosed our policy regarding which resources (that is, restricted, committed, assigned or unassigned) are considered to be spent first for expenditures for which more than one resource classification is available. - 41) We are following our established accounting policy regarding which resources (that is, restricted, committed, assigned or unassigned) are considered to be spent first for expenditures for which more than one resource classification is available.
+That policy determines the fund balance classifications for financial reporting purposes. - 42) We acknowledge our responsibility for the required supplementary information (RSI).
 The RSI is measured and presented within prescribed guidelines and the methods of measurement and presentation have not changed from those used in the prior period.
-We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - 42) With respect to the supplementary information, (SI): - a) We acknowledge our responsibility for presenting the SI in accordance with accounting principles generally accepted in the United States of America, and we believe the SI, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America.
-The methods of measurement and presentation of the SI have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information. - b) If the SI is not presented with the audited financial statements, we will make the audited financial statements readily available to the intended users of the supplementary information no later than the date we issue the supplementary information and the auditor's report thereon. - 43) We assume responsibility for, and agree with, the information provided by the Wisconsin Retirement System as audited by the Legislative Audit Bureau relating to the net pension asset/liability and related deferred outflows and deferred inflows and have adequately considered the reasonableness of the amounts and disclosures used in the financial statements and underlying accounting records.
-We also assume responsibility for the census data that has been reported to the plan. - 44) We have evaluated and considered all potential tax abatements and believe all material tax abatements have been properly reported and disclosed. - 45) We are responsible for the estimation methods and assumptions used in measuring assets and liabilities reported or disclosed at fair value, including information obtained from brokers, pricing services or third parties.
-Our valuation methodologies have been consistently applied from period to period.
-The fair value measurements reported or disclosed represent our best estimate of fair value as the measurement date in accordance with the requirements of GASB 72 Fair Value Measurement.
-In addition our disclosures related to fair value measurements are consistent with the objectives outlined in GASB 72.
-We have evaluated the fair value information provided to us by brokers, pricing services or other parties that has been used in the financial statements and believe this information to be reliable and consistent with the requirements.
+We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - 43) With respect to the supplementary information, (SI): - a) We acknowledge our responsibility for presenting the SI in accordance with accounting principles generally accepted in the United States of America, and we believe the SI, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America.
+The methods of measurement and presentation of the SI have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information. - b) If the SI is not presented with the audited financial statements, we will make the audited financial statements readily available to the intended users of the supplementary information no later than the date we issue the supplementary information and the auditor's report thereon. - 44) We assume responsibility for, and agree with, the information provided by the Wisconsin Retirement System as audited by the Legislative Audit Bureau relating to the net pension asset/liability and related deferred outflows and deferred inflows and have adequately considered the reasonableness of the amounts and disclosures used in the financial statements and underlying accounting records.
+We also assume responsibility for the census data that has been reported to the plan. - 45) We have evaluated and considered all potential tax abatements and believe all material tax abatements have been properly reported and disclosed. - 46) We have implemented GASB Statement No. 84, Fiduciary Activities, and believe that all activities that meet the criteria for presentation as fiduciary activities have been identified and presented as such.
+In addition, we believe that all required disclosures and other accounting considerations have been identified and properly classified in the financial statements in compliance with the Standard.